nathan-gilbert/node-express-postgres-template/README.md

 # node-express-postgres-template

-A simple template for building APIs using Typescript, Node, Express and Postgres
+A simple template for building APIs using Typescript, Node, Express and Postgres.
+This template includes linting with eslint and prettier.
+Tests are ran with `jest`.

 ## Usage